 A recent survey of TEE security has stated that current attacks include, “software-based attacks, side-channel attacks and (micro-) architectural attacks.
 Although some of these attacks are theoretical, many of them can be realized and have been exploited in practice.
 What is worse, countermeasures have only been developed for some of them.”

 The answer to the above vulnerabilities is to assume that infrastructure cannot be trusted and is already compromised.
 Provable data security can only be achieved via a Zero-Trust model that omits infrastructure trust.
 A Zero-Trust model is where the data is secured by encryption techniques based on currently understood to be unsolvable mathematics with no trust required from the surrounding infrastructure environment.
+The unsolvable mathematical challenge provides an air tight barrier to intruders rather than a statistical barrier.

 Proposed Solution